Kim McLeod

 Louise Sherwood McDowell and Sarah Frances Whiting Professor in Astrophysics & Professor of Astronomy

-Involved with youth of all kinds: some of the most distant galaxies, the smallest stars in our Milky Way, and students and kids of my own.
+Interested in youth of all kinds: distant galaxies, the smallest young stars in our Milky Way, exoplanets that may harbor nascent life, and currently young humans.

-When I’m not in my office I can be found spending happy times with my husband and two joyous kids, preferably in activities involving (all of!) fresh air, bluegrass music, and exercise.
-Someday I will find time to practice playing my mandolin…
+When I’m not in my office I can be found spending happy times with my husband and two (now fully grown but still joyous) kids, preferably in activities involving (all of!) fresh air, making music, and exercise.

 Link to Personal Page